Elastic On-Device LLM Service: Introduction

 \textbf{Contributions} are listed as follows:

 \begin{itemize}[leftmargin=10pt] \item We highlight the strong motivation and key challenges of elastic on-device LLM service.

-\item We present the first elastic LLM service, \sys, which fully exploits the space of model and prompt elastification through two novel techniques/designs, one-shot reordering of permutation consistent units and dual-head tiny language model.
+\item We present \sys, a system that fully exploits the space of model and prompt elastification through two novel techniques/designs, one-shot reordering of permutation consistent units and dual-head tiny language model.